Evil from Within: Machine Learning Backdoors through Hardware Trojans: Discussion

 \subsection{Implications}

-In our case study, we have demonstrated that realizing a hardware \trojan to insert machine-learning backdoors within a commercial hardware accelerator is technically feasible.
-We now discuss implications of such attacks.

 \textbf{Hardware Acceleration.} By realizing a backdoor that is added to a learning model strictly within the hardware, we bypass all software and model integrity checks aimed at ensuring valid predictions.
-Our work thus demonstrates that the hardware used for machine learning inference cannot be blindly trusted and must undergo the same scrutiny as the software and learning model to ensure correct and trustworthy operation.
-In security-critical scenarios, the use of closed-source third-party hardware accelerators for machine learning must be questioned, as they pose a potential security risk.
+Our work thus demonstrates that the hardware used for machine-learning acceleration cannot be blindly trusted and must undergo the same scrutiny as the software and learning model to ensure correct and trustworthy operation.
+In safety-critical scenarios, the use of closed-source third-party accelerators for machine learning must be questioned, as they pose a potential security risk.

-\textbf{Machine Learning Backdoor.} Classical backdoors for neural networks~\cite{DBLP:conf/ndss/LiuMALZW018,DBLP:journals/access/GuLDG19} have not been designed to be sparse.
-That is, attacks typically affect many model parameters when the backdoor functionality is implanted.
-In our experiments, we find that pruning and regularization strategies can drastically reduce the number of parameter changes and thereby enable meeting memory constraints for a hardware \trojan.
-However, our results regarding the sparsity of a backdoor should be considered an \emph{upper bound}, as further reduction strategies are conceivable.
-For example, the shape and content of the trigger could be optimized for backdoor sparsity.
-We leave such refinements of our approach to future work.